Personal Injury Lawyer

 When the economy went south a few years back, did the number of personal injury lawsuits skyrocket?

-Asked by Cee7 about 11 years ago
+Asked by Cee7 over 11 years ago

 They didn't necessarily skyrocket, but I do believe that the personal injury field is recession-proof.
 There may have been a few more lawsuits a few years back, but whether the economy is in good shape or bad shape, a case still needs to be legitimate to bring a lawsuit.
 There may have been more people calling lawyers to inquire about possible lawsuits because they needed money, but ultimately, if the case is a loser, we're not going to take it.